kstenschke/doShell/README.md

 ## Language / syntax

-* Shell-Do script is a superset of shell script, scripts can contain all possible shell commands.
+* ShellDo script is a superset of shell script, scripts can contain all possible shell commands.
 * Shell-Do commands look similar to comments containig pseudo-code
 * Shell-Do commands are prefixed by #, allowing editors